dribnet/purvs/README.md

 I have based my letters around the gothic style of lettering.
 I will try use an arc, triangle and a line to do this.

-I am currnetly completing my Alphabet.
-I have sketched how I invision the whole alphabet to look like.
+I am currnetly completing my Alphabet I have now progressed to the O, i will complete the alphabet then go back through it to see if I can improve any that a weaker than others.

+I have got the transition to work but want to experiment with it to get the arc to transition smoother.

 I have twelve paramaters fore ach of my letters;
 	"a1" : The first angle of the arc.